rmx152/vce/bio/3 4/u4 aos1/innate immune response.md

 			natural killer cells are an exception
 		Functions of leukocytes
 			Phagocytes
-				at foreign material, cellular debris or the remnants of dead cells (apoptotic bodies) Granulocytes
+				attack foreign material, cellular debris or the remnants of dead cells (apoptotic bodies) Granulocytes
 				Release chemicals and enzymes from pre-prepared sacs called granules Antigen presentation